(888) 595-9101 Call Now For Pricing and Availability

 Enter Your Location Below:

+Seniors and their families deserve to feel confident when making decisions about care.
 Seniors who need extra support in the form of assisted living or skilled nursing care have a wide range of options to choose from.
 The most common senior housing options for long term care are nursing homes and assisted living facilities.
 Seniors who suffer from memory conditions or those with special needs such as seniors with hearing impairment also can find supportive housing options.
+With so many choices, the question remains: How do you know which is the right fit?
 While it may seem like transitioning is as easy as picking a location and moving in, there is much more involved in the admissions process.

-We have put together a simple guide that is full of information that will help you navigate the admission process to assisted living facilities and nursing homes.
+We have put together a simple guide that is full of information that will help you navigate the assisted living admission requirements and nursing homes.
 Once you understand what to expect, you can manage any problems you may run into along the way.
+Think of this guide as your roadmap to clarity, peace of mind, and confident decision-making.

 Who is Eligible for Assisted Living?

 There are many requirements a potential resident must meet in order to be accepted into an assisted living facility.
 There is no end age limit for assisted living, however, to be able to enroll, the resident must be at least 18 years of age.
+The flexibility in age ensures that not just seniors but also adults with early onset conditions may explore assisted living communities that meet their specific care needs.
 The remaining criteria revolve around the level of care needed, medical conditions that must be considered, and the ability to pay for cost of care of a spot in the chosen facility.
 We will cover those in more detail later in our blog post.
 Some specific potential residents are not suitable for enrollment in assisted living communities.

 Potential residents who have moderate to severe cognitive impairments are not best served in an assisted living facility.
+Assisted living communities strive to maintain an environment of independence with light support, which may not be feasible for those with intensive behavioral or memory-related needs.
 Those who are prone to unusual behaviors, wandering and constant forgetfulness may also benefit from a more monitored environment that is not offered in assisted living.
 Seniors who have a wide range of medical conditions that may require constant skilled nursing care are not suited to living in an assisted living setting.
 Wheelchair-bound residents are often discouraged from enrolling in assisted living care.
 However, unless the resident is bedridden, there is no reason a senior who uses a wheelchair would not be suitable.
+Facilities will often conduct evaluations to assess physical safety alongside emotional and social wellness to make a final decision.
 We have more detailed information regarding wheelchair-bound seniors and assisted living in another guide.
+Understanding these assisted living admission requirements early on can help you avoid unnecessary application rejections.

 Who is Eligible for Nursing Home Care?

 Nursing homes fall under federal and state regulation in addition to being eligible for government-funded coverage.
+These regulations ensure that facilities maintain safe environments and provide adequate care to those who need it most.
 This is one reason it is important that all admission rules are followed and that eligibility criteria are met.
 There is no exact definition for what is considered required for nursing home level of care since there had not been a federal guideline put forth to follow.
 Every state will set its own guidelines that differ depending on location.

 There are four basic areas which most states cover when determining who is suitable for nursing home care.
 It is important to check the list in your particular state as our guide is merely a common generalization and not comprehensive or exact for each state.